tpm2-software/tpm2-tools/man/tpm2_getpubak.1.md

   * **-g**, **--alg**=_ALGORITHM_:
     Specifies the algorithm type of AK.
-Algorithms should follow the " formatting standards, see section "Algorithm Specifiers".
+Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
     See section "Supported Public Object Algorithms" for a list of supported object algorithms.

-  * **-D**, **--digest-alg**=_ALGORITHM_:
+  * **-D**, **--digest-alg**=_HASH\_ALGORITHM_:
-    Like -g, but specifies the algorithm of sign.
+    Like -g, but specifies the digest algorithm.
+Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
+    See section "Supported Hash Algorithms" for a list of supported hash algorithms.

+  * **-s**, **--sign-alg**=_SIGN\_ALGORITHM_:
+    Like -g but specifies signing algorithm.
+Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
-    See section "Supported Signing Algorithms" for details.
+    See section "Supported Signing Algorithms" for a list of supported signing algorithms.

   * **-f**, **--file**=_FILE_:
     Specifies the file used to save the public portion of AK.
 This will be a